• Home

 Supervised vs. unsupervised learning

-GPT-4o was seemingly trained in the same way, though in addition to text, its training data also included images and audio.
+As OpenAI continued to develop the pre-training process, it was able to create more powerful models using larger amounts of data, including non-text data.
+GPT-4o, for example, was trained using the same basic ideas, though in addition to text, its training data also included images and audio.
 This way, it could learn not only what an apple was, but what one looks like too.

 Transformer architecture